openprocurement/openprocurement.auctions.swiftsure/docs/source/award_workflow.rst

 Legend
 """"""

- \* document was downloaded to contract.
+ \* document was uploaded to contract.
 The contract itself was successfully activated by the organizer.

  \*\* there was no document uploaded.
 The organizer refused to activate the contract.